imgmatt/raspi-vscode/README.md

 * Create non superuser - `sudo adduser yournewuser`

 ## Install node 12 & dependencies
+There are apparently issues with other versions of node on ARMV6/V7 devices, so be sure to use node 12:
 ```
 sudo apt-get install -y \
   build-essential \